Thorinair/Princess-Luna/README.md

     - `!artworkdel` Removes an artwork from the database.
 Specify a track name after the command.
     - `!reboot` Reboots the bot.
     - `!backup` Created a backup of the data and config directories and sends it as a file through Discord.

+## Privacy & Data Collection
+This bot stores message history in plain text files and uses them as training data upon startup.
+The messages are stored indefinitely, or until they are manually deleted.
+Plain text storage allows for later editing in case the data needs to be modified.
+The messages are stored only in the channels where learning has been enabled.
+Please use the !stats command to verify whether any data collection will take place in the specific channel.